stephaneVercouillieBMID/slate/source/workingVersion.html.md

 No, We will create new services for the OIDC.
 </aside>

-<aside class="success">We want to integrate itsme(r) but we only have 1 development machine & so there is no unique IP for the back-end in test due to it isn't unique & runs in local on each machine. </aside>
+<aside class="success">We want to integrate itsme(r) but we only have 1 development machine & so there is no unique IP for the back-end in test due to it isn't unique & it runs in locally on each machine. </aside>

 # 3. Authenticating the User